-This video explains the U.S. Army's strategic shift to the Next Generation Squad Weapon (NGSW) system, specifically highlighting the rationale behind its heavier projectile and high velocity.
-The NGSW is designed to penetrate Level 4 body armor, a critical requirement for future near-peer engagements, reflecting lessons learned from past conflicts.
-The Sig Sauer MCX-SPEAR, a civilian variant of the XM7, is showcased as an example of this advanced platform.
+This video delves into the U.S. Army's adoption of the Next Generation Squad Weapon (NGSW) system, specifically highlighting the 6.8x51mm round.
+The primary driver for this change is the weapon's capability to defeat advanced Level 4 body armor, a critical requirement for future near-peer conflicts.
+The Sig Sauer MCX-SPEAR, a civilian variant, is showcased, offering insights into the technology behind this significant military upgrade.

 Gun Laws by State